 Method 3: Restore BIOS to Default

-If you are advanced computer user, you may already know how to enter BIOS and restore it to default.
-If not, contact your PC manufacturer or technician who you could ask for assistance to help with this, as modifying BIOS settings incorrectly can cause serious problem.
+If you are an advanced computer user, you may already know how to enter BIOS and restore it to default.
+If not, contact your PC manufacturer or technician who you could ask for assistance to help with this, as modifying BIOS settings incorrectly can cause serious problems.

 Method 4: Update BIOS

-You can go to the motherboard manufacturer’s website or PC manufacturer’s website to check for and download the latest BIOS version that you can update to.
-Contact your PC manufacturer or technician who you could ask for assistance to help with this, as updating BIOS incorrectly can cause serious problem.
+You can go to the motherboard manufacturer’s website or the PC manufacturer’s website to check for and download the latest BIOS version that you can update.
+Contact your PC manufacturer or technician whom you could ask for assistance to help with this, as updating BIOS incorrectly can cause serious problems.